andreww/fox/DoX/FoX_sax.md

 ### Invoking the parser.

-ANy program using the FoX SAX parser must a) use the FoX module, and b) declare a derived type variable to hold the parser, like so:
+Any program using the FoX SAX parser must a) use the FoX module, and b) declare a derived type variable to hold the parser, like so:

        use FoX_sax
        type(xml_t) :: xp